 Throughout the year, students will learn about their role in the Church.
 In addition, students attend weekly Masses and a monthly Rosary with the entire student body.
 Students gain a deep understanding of God, Jesus, and The Holy Spirit, and how they can establish relationships with each that make their lives special.
-First graders learn about sharing light and love, and acting as Catholic Christians - not only toward one another, but also to our earth.
+First graders learn about sharing light and love, and acting as Catholics - not only toward one another, but also to our earth.
 They put what they learn into action by participating in local, national, and international service projects.

 First grade is a wonderful year for students to grow in literature as readers, writers, and spellers!
 They will learn and build upon strategies for reading, writing, and spelling as they gain knowledge of phonics, our language, and its nuances.
 First grade writers will start by organizing parts of speech into complete ideas and full sentences, including capital letters and all necessary punctuation.
 They will use the writing process to create many writing projects across various topics, which are often linked to projects they are completing in other subject areas.

 First graders use our school’s reading series - Journeys: Catholic Identity - to strengthen their reading comprehension, vocabulary, and fluency skills.
 Students use a weekly story to help them develop their understanding of important aspects of literature through reading all types of fiction and nonfiction stories.
 They also participate in our school’s Accelerated Reader program.